 What is colic?

 How common is colic?
-What causes colic?

-What are the symptoms of colic?
+What are the signs and symptoms of colic?

 • Crying begins by 3 weeks of age

 How is colic diagnosed?